felippenardi/ATinyPieceOfVim/issue-25/advanced-math.md

 Hello,
 {% endif %}

+Hope you are doing great today.
+I've got a new Vim tip for you.
+I can't promise it will be extremely useful, but it will be guaranteed to impress your friends. :)

 A few emails ago I showed a Vim built-in command to increase and decrease numbers.
 Today I want to show you something more advanced.
 We are going use